lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \hline
     \textbf{Precondition:} & The system is running and functional \\
     \hline
-    \textbf{Postcondition:} & A order has been created and sent to the car, the car has finished pathfinding calculations. \\
+    \textbf{Postcondition:} & An order has been created and sent to the car, the car has finished pathfinding calculations. \\
     \hline
     \textbf{Main scenario:} & 1.
 The dispensary nurse opens the UI \par
     2. A message saying "Choose the rooms for this order" and a list of all rooms appear on the UI \par
-    3. The dispensary nurse chooses the rooms they want up to a maximum of 3 \par [Extension 1: The dispensary nurse does not choose any rooms] \par [Extension 2: The dispensary nurse chooses more than 3 rooms]
+    3. The dispensary nurse chooses the rooms they want up to a maximum of 3 \par [Extension 1: The dispensary nurse does not choose any rooms] \par [Extension 2: The dispensary nurse chooses more than 3 rooms] \par
     4. The dispensary nurse clicks finish order \par
     5. A confirmation message saying "This is your chosen rooms" and a list of the rooms chosen appears \par
     6. The dispensary nurse clicks "Confirm" \par